This topic describes the behavior of the LAST_INSERT_ID() function in OceanBase Database and its differences from MySQL.

 Session-level LAST_INSERT_ID

-The LAST_INSERT_ID value of a session can be read and modified by using the LAST_INSERT_ID(args) function:
+The LAST_INSERT_ID for a session can be read and modified using the LAST_INSERT_ID(args) function:

--- Read the LAST_INSERT_ID value of a session.
+-- Read the LAST_INSERT_ID for the current session.

 SELECT LAST_INSERT_ID();